 These immuno-phytonutrients are protecting against arthritis, Alzheimer’s disease, cancer development, cardiovascular disease, and high blood pressure, first off.
 Much of these conditions are caused by unwanted inflammation and portobello mushroom phytonutrients seem to be good anti-inflammatory agents.

 Antioxidants are also present in portobello mushrooms.
-Among the vitamins and minerals working together within them are high concentrations of copper, selenium, manganese, zinc, potassium, phosphorus, magnesium, folate, and varying amounts of Vitamin-D.
+Among the vitamins and minerals working together within them are high concentrations of copper, selenium, manganese, zinc, potassium, phosphorus, magnesium, riboflavin, niacin, folate, fiber, and varying amounts of Vitamin-D.